These Are The Best Dressed Celebrities At The (Virtual) Golden Globes Red Carpet

 As for the other notables: Regina King, the director of One Night In Miami, chose a one-shoulder St. John maxi dress that would be perfect for a post-pandemic vacation; The Great’s Elle Fanning tuned in from London in a custom Gucci gown that put her hot pink corset dress from the show's finale to shame; and Emma Corrin put together an extravagant bow look that was every bit as stunning as the actress's Princess Diana-inspired costumes from The Crown.
 And those are just the highlights.

-Find out what all your favorite stars wore for the first big award show of 2021, red carpet or no red carpet, ahead.
+Find out what all your favourite stars wore for the first big award show of 2021, red carpet or no red carpet, ahead.